JCourtney22/Easy-README-Generator/GeneratedREADME.md

 * [Questions](#questions)

 ## Installation
-You will need node and install inquirer
+You will need node and install inquirer.

 ## Usage
-Use the project to create a professional README for your own project.
+Use this project to generate your own professional README.

 ## License
 This project is licensed with MIT.

 ## Contributing
-Please leave feedback regarding the project
+Please leave feedback regarding this project.

 ## Tests
-none
+None

 ## Questions
 Please contact me via the following: https://github.com/JCourtney22 or placeholderemail@gmail.com